Heshbon: History of excavation

 In 1968, archaeological excavations were undertaken at the site of Tell Hesban (alternatively spelled Tall Hisban).
 This excavation was the beginning of what became called the "Heshbon Expedition".
 This archaeological work was sponsored by Andrews University and under the authority of the American Schools of Oriental Research (ASOR).
 The Heshbon Expedition continued with excavation seasons through 1976.
 Following the cessation of Heshbon Expedition excavations, archaeological work at the site continued in 1996 under the Madaba Plains Project consortium.
 The site continues to be excavated into the 2010s; work is also ongoing to support archaeological tourism at the site.

 Archaeological findings

-Not the Bronze Age Heshbon
+Not the Bronze Age Heshbon?

 The lack of evidence for occupation during the Bronze Age led excavators to conclude that the site is not Sihon's Heshbon.
 William Dever's response was "The site was excavated in 1968–1976 in a large interdisciplinary project sponsored by a group of Seventh Day Adventist scholars who perhaps intended to “prove” the biblical traditions of the Israelite conquest of the site.
 Much to their consternation, however, the town turned out to be founded only in the Iron II period—long after any supposed conquest.
 There were only a few scattered remains of the 12th–11th century B.C. (pottery, but no architecture), and no trace whatsoever of occupation in the 13th century B.C.
 The excavators resolutely published their results, however, and reluctantly conceded that something was drastically wrong with the biblical story about Heshbon."

+According to Øystein S. LaBianca and Bethany Walker, the excavations found remains from the Late Bronze and Early Iron Age periods, but intensive reuse of the site by later occupants resulted in most remains from those periods being found in secondary deposits.